Tony Zendejas

-Tony Zendejas (born May 15, 1960) is a Mexican-American former NFL placekicker.
+Antonio Guerrero Zendejas (born May 15, 1960) is a Mexican-American former professional football placekicker.
 He was signed as an undrafted free agent by the Los Angeles Express of the United States Football League (USFL).
 After the USFL folded, he was selected in the first round of the 1984 NFL Supplemental draft by the Washington Redskins.

 In his career, Zendejas also played for the Houston Oilers, Los Angeles Rams, Atlanta Falcons, and San Francisco 49ers of the National Football League (NFL).

-Early years
+Early life

 Zendejas was born in Curimeo, Michoacán, Mexico.
 His parents moved the family to Chino, California.
 As a 12-year-old, he led the youth soccer league with 100 goals scored in one season.

 He attended Chino High School where he practiced both soccer and football.
 As a junior, although he alternated at kicker with senior Tony Gonzales, he still managed to convert 7 field goals and 11 extra points in 12 games.
 His 53-yard field goal against Ganesha High School, was the second longest in CIF history.

 As a senior, he set a single-season school record with 10 field goals.
 He also received All-CIF honors in soccer.

 College career

 In 1979, he enrolled at Santa Ana Junior College.
 At the time his main sport was soccer, until breaking his leg during a soccer tournament just before having a scheduled tryout with the Los Angeles Aztecs of the North American Soccer League.

 In 1980, he transferred to Mt.
 San Antonio College.
-Although he couldn't play football while recovering from his injury, University of Nevada assistant coach John Smith recruited him based on what he did in high school.
+Although he could not play football while recovering from his injury, University of Nevada assistant coach John Smith recruited him based on what he did in high school.

 In 1981, he transferred to Division I-AA University of Nevada, where he played under head coach Chris Ault.
 As a sophomore, he set school records for field goals made in a single-season (21) and longest field goal (55 yards).

 As a junior, he set new conference and school records for field goals attempted (33) and field goals made (26).

 As a senior, he converted 23 field goals and broke his school record for longest field goal (58 yards).
 He also made a 32-yard field goal in blizzard conditions to help win an overtime playoff game against the University of North Texas.

-Zendejas played 3 seasons at Nevada, in 33 games he registered 70 field goals, 90 extra points and 300 points, while leading the nation in field goals made every year.
+Zendejas played three seasons at Nevada, in 33 games he registered 70 field goals, 90 extra points and 300 points, while leading the nation in field goals made every year.
 Most of his kicking records were eventually broken by younger brother Marty Zendejas.